3. Taming the tongue, 3:1-4:12

 mh "not" - This negation takes an emphatic position in the Gk.

-didaskaloi (oV) "teachers" - Predicate nominative.
+didaskaloi (oV) "teachers" - [many] teachers.
+Predicate nominative.
 Surely "Christian teachers", teachers of the Word.

-adelfoi mou "my brothers" - In James, often used to introduce a new section.
+adelfoi mou "my brothers" - brothers of me.
+In James, often used to introduce a new section.

 eidoteV (oida) perf. part. "because you know" - knowing.
 The participle is adverbial, probably causal, as NIV, although possibly imperatival, "remember, we teachers will be judged with special strictness", Moffatt.

 oJti "that" - Introducing a dependent statement of perception expressing what we should know.

 lhmyomeqa (lambanw) fut. "we who teach will be" - we will receive.
 The teaching office brings with it responsibilities and accountability.